-See If The Insurance Company Will Work With You First
+See if the Insurance Company Will Work With You First

-Unfortunately, insurance companies will offer you an amount that does not cover all your expenses, or try to stall the process so that you accept an offer for less than you deserve.
+Unfortunately, insurance companies will offer you an amount that does not cover all your expenses or try to stall the process so that you accept an offer for less than you deserve.

-When you work with an attorney, they can handle this process for you and use their resources to pursue the compensation you need.
+When you work with an attorney, they can handle this process and use their resources to pursue the compensation you need.
 Additionally, if the other side won’t settle, your lawyer can take your case to court and fight for maximum damages.

 Why You May Want To Sue If Another Motorist Hits Your Vehicle

 Although car crashes frequently happen in the United States, they don’t all have the same outcome.
 For instance, some crashes result in only minor property damages, while others cause substantial injuries and significant motor vehicle damage.
-In the first situation, a simple claim with your own insurance or even the at-fault party’s insurance provider might do.
+In the first situation, a simple claim with your insurance or even the at-fault party’s insurance provider might do.
 In the case of the latter, the process might be more difficult.
-A victim may decide to pursue legal action against the at-fault driver under the following circumstances.
+A victim may pursue legal action against the at-fault driver under the following circumstances.

 Bills Add Up